 Note: If you have repair it, you will find your iTunes has been installed or updated.

 Step 2: Or you will be brought to the home interface where you can see all the options available to fix your iTunes issues.
-Choose "Fix Other iTunes Problems".
+Choose "Fix iTunes Install/Update Issues".

 Step 3: Click on "Repair" to start the process.
 During the course of fixing the error, TunesFix will help you download and install the repair drive.
 Once this is done, your iTunes will work properly.